 Stretching is part of the treatment for this condition.
 This stretch targets the wrist extensors.

-Use your other hand to pull the elbow towards your head.
-Hold for between 10 and 30 seconds.
+- Use your other hand to pull the elbow towards your head

-Doing this exercise with the elbow bent reduces the stretch on the Biceps muscle to focus on supinator.
+- Doing this exercise with the elbow bent reduces the stretch on the Biceps muscle to focus on the supinator

 To increase range of motion into supination and pronation – i.e. turning the palm up or down, a weighted bar can be used to aid gravity.